nuisance wildlife control in gardens, with ohio state’s marne titchenell

 For advice, I called Marne Titchenell of Ohio State University.
 She is a wildlife program specialist in OSU’s College of Food, Agricultural and Environmental Sciences, and when I read about the popular workshop she gives to gardeners called, “The Good, the Bad and the Hungry: Controlling Nuisance Wildlife in the Home Landscape,” well, I knew she had the answers we were seeking.

-Read along as you listen to the July 18, 2016 edition of my public-radio show and podcast using the player below, or at this link.
+Read along as you listen to the July 18, 2016 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
 Learn how to diagnose what animal is to blame, why habitat modification is always part of the solution, and in which particular instances repellents can help (not always!).

 my nuisance wildlife q&a with marne titchenell